AI Use Cases/Professional Services

 What is the timeframe to deploy AI vendor management?

-Deployment takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3: system integration with your Workday PSA, Deltek, and accounting platform; weeks 4-6: vendor data ingestion and model training on your historical contracts and performance data; weeks 7-9: Operations team training and workflow configuration; weeks 10-14: pilot with a subset of vendors, refinement, and full rollout.
-Most Professional Services clients see measurable results - reduced invoice processing time, first compliance violations caught - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - reduced invoice processing time, first compliance violations caught - within 60 days of go-live.

-How does AI-powered vendor management improve profitability in Professional Services?
+How does vendor management improve profitability in Professional Services?

 Related Frameworks & Solutions